OSGeo/gdal/doc/source/development/rfc/rfc110_jit_compilation.rst

 That said, in the VRTDerivedBand context, we are confident that there is no security risk because the ``GDALCFunctionGenerator`` class composes the C code in a very controlled way.
-Only MuParser operators and functions are emitted, and none of them involve risky operations.
+Only recognized operators and functions are emitted, and none of them involve risky operations.
 Furthermore the identifiers (names referencing input arrays or variables) are never emitted verbatim from the input but always translated from a controlled set.